kubernetes/website/content/en/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information.md

 * Information available via `fieldRef`:
   * `metadata.name` - the pod’s name
   * `metadata.namespace` - the pod’s namespace
-  * `metadata.uid` - the pod’s UID, available in v1.8.0-alpha.2
+  * `metadata.uid` - the pod’s UID, available since v1.8.0-alpha.2
   * `metadata.labels['<KEY>']` - the value of the pod’s label `<KEY>` (for example, `metadata.labels['mylabel']`); available in Kubernetes 1.9+
   * `metadata.annotations['<KEY>']` - the value of the pod’s annotation `<KEY>` (for example, `metadata.annotations['myannotation']`); available in Kubernetes 1.9+
 * Information available via `resourceFieldRef`: